-The Travelling Book Fair visits us twice a year – this year on 6th and 8th November after school.
+The Travelling Book Fair usually visits us twice a year.
 This is a fantastic opportunity for the children to buy the latest books and the rewards earned from any sales enable us to buy new books for the school library.
+Unfortunately, due to current COVID-19 restrictions, this has not yet taken place this year.
+We are hoping to have them visit us later in the Spring terms.

 Accelerated Reading Scheme